maradelynie/dsnWeb-php/README.md

 # Hotel Lorem Ipson

-That's a weekend project for a WEB DEVELOP CLASS.
+That's a weekend project for a WEB DEVELOPMENT CLASS.
 The challenge was use the PHP that is not my strong language.
 Dispite that, it was fun to try something outside of my confort-zone and I definitly know more about SLQ now.

 ## Getting Started